4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 What You’ll Find Here

-The front section has all the usual market goodies – fresh fruit, Thai sweets, and packets of curry spices that locals actually use (at local prices!).
-But the fun stuff is at the back – cross the small bridge and you’ll find the floating section where all the action is.
+The front section has fresh fruit, Thai sweets, and packets of curry spices at local prices.
+But the fun stuff is at the back — cross the small bridge and you’ll find the floating section where all the action is.

-The market starts with rows of stalls selling fresh produce, homemade juices, and packets of curry spices that locals actually use in their kitchens.
+The market starts with rows of stalls selling fresh produce, homemade juices, and packets of curry spices that are the local version of meal mixes we might pick up in a supermarket.
 What caught our eye were the carefully wrapped bundles of fresh herbs – the same ones you’ll need if you want to recreate authentic Thai dishes at home.

 This is the most convenient floating market to reach from central Bangkok, making it perfect if you’re short on time or want to visit just one market.